Chaudfroid sauce

 Chaudfroid sauce, also spelled as chaud-froid sauce, is a culinary sauce that can be prepared using a reduction of boiled meat carcasses and other ingredients.
-Simpler preparations of the sauce omit the use of meat, and some use sauces such as espagnole, allemande or velouté as a base.
+Simpler preparations of the sauce omit the use of meat, with some variations using sauces such as espagnole, allemande or velouté as a base.
 Chaudfroid sauce is typically served cold, atop cold meats and cold meat-based dishes such as galantine and terrine.

 Etymology

 The term "chaud froid" means "hot-cold" in French.
 The sauce's name is based upon the sauce being prepared hot, but served cold.

 History

 It has been suggested that chaudfroid sauce was invented by Louis-Alexandre Berthier (20 November 1753 – 1 June 1815) of France, during Berthier's time under Napoleon.

 Overview

 Chaudfroid sauce is a culinary sauce or gravy that can be prepared as a meat-based sauce by boiling the carcasses or bones of game meats or other meats such as poultry with herbs and spices.
 Vegetables such as onion and carrot have also been used.
 After cooking, the reduced sauce mixture is strained and gelatin is then added to provide viscosity.
 Chaudfroid sauce is used for several meats and meat-based dishes that are served cold, including meats such as fish, poultry, rabbit, venison, partridge, pheasant, duck and hard-boiled eggs, in which the cold sauce is used to coat the cold meat.
 Chaudfroid sauce has also been used as a topping for cold galantine, terrine and sweetbread dishes.
 The sauce serves to add flavor to meats and dishes and to decorate them.
 Chaudfroid sauce can provide the appearance of smoothness to meats, and such dishes are sometimes garnished with parsley or watercress atop the sauce.